Managing Stroke Speed

 How to Work Around it

 It is not mandatory to address this issue and I do recommend that you script true to the scene.
 I really hope the Handy could improve their FW and model to adapt the scripts instead of the other way around.
+If you intend to adapt your script:

 Try exaggerating the stroke length, thereby increasing the stroke speed.